 - How about the leaves?
-Many of my leaves held on through November into early December which required a second go with the rake.
+Many of my leaves are still holding on, which requires a second go with the rake.
 Leaving a few won't kill the grass, leaving a layer will.
 Do you need one more quick raking?
 But don't give those leaves away.
 They're garden gold and the best natural resource you already have for the garden.
 For a how-to on using your leaves in the garden, click here.

 - Did all the bulbs get in the ground?
 Most are pre-chilled, so you should be fine to plant them now.
 If you wait until Jan/Feb, you take a chance that they won't bloom due to lack of chilling hours.
 If the soil is too hard, plant them in pots.
-I layer mine in containers, lasagna style, an easy way to keep bulbs blooming through spring.
+Layer them in containers, lasagna style, an easy way to keep bulbs blooming through spring.
 (Here's the video for how to make a bulb lasagna.)

-- I'll say it again, and again, forget pruning now.
-Pruning is a late winter, early spring job, but if you're cutting greens for decorating, be sure your cuts are clean and don't leave limbs dangling.
+- If you're cutting greens for decorating, be sure your cuts are clean and don't leave limbs dangling.
 And, stay in your own yard unless you ask first.
 (That should be a given for most of us.
 Speaking from experience here.)

 - Lastly, don't forget the birds.
-It's cold out there.
+Baby, it's cold outside.
 They would appreciate a bird feeder full of bird seed.
-One of my favorites is the Squirrel Buster, which keeps pesky squirrels away.
+Try the Squirrel Buster, which keeps pesky squirrels away.
 Maybe a Christmas present?
 Here's some ideas on gardening for the birds, and taking care of the birds in winter.

-- If you didn't get your tools sharpened, a must in my garden, don't fret.
+- If you didn't sharpen your tools, don't fret.
 BB Barns offers this service in late winter.
 Check out our newsletter for details.
 If you don't get our newsletter, you can watch for it and other events on our website.

 That covers it!
-Now, back inside for a cup of tea, and a stack of garden books, or maybe some well-earned rest.
+Now, back indoors for a cup of cocoa and a stack of garden books, or maybe some well-earned rest.
 You did it.
 Another garden year come to a close.

-Cinthia Milner is the garden coach, blog writer, and sales staff for BB Barns Garden Center.
+Cinthia Milner is the garden coach and blog writer for BB Barns Garden Center.